Er-Med/printf/README.md

 #0x11.
 C - printf

-Description
-This team project is part of the ALX Software engineering curriculum. _printf replicates the C standard library printf() function.
+Project Overview: As a component of the ALX Software Engineering curriculum, this team project focuses on replicating the printf() function from the C standard library.

-What you should learn from this project:

-How to use git in a team setting
+Key Learning Objectives:

+1. Collaborative Git Usage: Gain proficiency in utilizing Git within a team environment.
-Applying variadic functions to a big project
+2. Application of Variadic Functions: Apply variadic functions to a substantial project.
-The complexities of printf
-Managing a lot of files and finding a good workflow
+3. Understanding the Printf Function: Grasp the intricacies and nuances of the printf function.
+4. Effective Project Management: Learn to handle numerous files and establish an efficient workflow.